fourtytoo/protobluff/README.md

 provided that your service was defined in a protobuf and you have imported it.

-The `wrap-stup` macro automatically generates the wrappers for the methods, that you have defined in your service.
+The `wrap-stub` macro automatically generates the wrappers for the methods, that you have defined in your service.